-These high school football players wore their jerseys to a teammate's funeral
+These high school football players wore jerseys to a teammate's funeral

 Related Content

-- These high school football players wore their jerseys to a teammate's funeral
+- These high school football players wore jerseys to a teammate's funeral

 - Parents sue for $12M after teammates allegedly attack teen football player